Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Experiments

-We illustrate in both Figure~\ref{fig:llava_steering} and Figure~\ref{fig:neuron_steering} the effectiveness of steering the output of LLaVA, in two different contexts, when manipulating a single neuron of the SAE.
-In Figure~\ref{fig:llava_steering}, we prompt the model with the instruction ``Write me a short love poem'', along with a white image.
-By intervening on an SAE neuron associated to the ``pencil'' concept and increasing the corresponding activation value, we observe the impact on the generated output text.
-While the initial output mentions the ``white'' color and focuses on the textual instruction, i.e. ``love'' poem, the output becomes more and more focused on ``pencil'' attributes as we manually increase the intervention value $\alpha$ (most highly activating images for the selected neuron is in appendix) until it only mentions ``pencil''s.
+\textbf{Qualitative Examples.} Figure~\ref{fig:llava_steering} illustrates the effectiveness of \emph{concept insertion} by manipulating a single neuron of the SAE.
+We prompt the model with the instruction ``Write me a short love poem'', along with a white image.
+By intervening on an SAE neuron associated to the \textit{pencil} concept and increasing the corresponding activation value, we observe the impact on the generated output text.
+While the initial output mentions the ``white'' color and focuses on the textual instruction, i.e. ``love'' poem, the output becomes more and more focused on \textit{pencil} attributes as we manually increase the intervention value $\alpha$ (most highly activating images for the selected neuron is in Appendix) until it only mentions \textit{pencils}.
+We provide more examples with a different input prompt (``Generate a scientific article title'') in Appendix, for which steered LLaVA exhibits a similar behavior.

-In Figure~\ref{fig:neuron_steering}, we show a different input prompt (``Generate a scientific article title'') given with the same white image, and results obtained when intervening on three different neurons, for three different intervention strengths.
-We also include images highly activating each neuron, that can be respectively associated to the concepts of ``polka dots'', ``shipwreck'' and ``rainbow''.
-No matter which neuron is selected, as expected, with the same prompt the output is the same for when $\alpha = 0$.
-In each case, the generated output includes more and more references to the concept that fires the neuron the most as we increase the intervention value.
-Hence, intervening on SAE neurons in the vision encoder of an MLLM steers the visual information fed to the LLM towards the concepts encoded in the selected neurons.

-To further confirm the steering capabilities, we prompt the model to answer ``What is shown on the image?
-Use exactly one word.'' and compare its original output with the one generated after fixing a specific SAE neuron activation value at $\alpha = 100$, one neuron after the other.
-More specifically, we measure embedding similarity in CLIP space between the output word and the top-$16$ images activating the selected neuron.
-In the first setup, we input the same white image as above, and intervene on the first $1000$ neurons.
-In the second setup, we use $1000$ random images from ImageNet as inputs and steer only the $10$ first neurons.

-We report results for the two setups in Table~\ref{tab:steering_llava}.
-In both setups, steering SAE neurons induces higher similarity between images highly activating the imputted neuron and the modified text outputs, compared to the original text outputs.
-To put these results in perspective, we additionally measure the average similarity scores between one representative image of each ImageNet class with the class name text as an upper-bound value, and the average scores between randomly selected pairs of image and class name text as a lower-bound value.
-For the lower-bound, we obtain an average score of $0.185 \pm 0.028$ and $0.283 \pm 0.034$ for the upper-bound.
-These results illustrate the significance of the relative improvement we obtain from steering, i.e. a relative improvement of about $22\%$ when considering the range between the possible lower- and upper-bounds.